Training and courses

 Find a variety of training sessions and resources to learn and further develop your skills.
 All of what we have compiled is focused on volunteering and the humanitarian context of Europe’s refugee crisis – we hope it will help you feel even more prepared when you begin your volunteering placement.

-The best way to prepare for your volunteering experience is to take time to get some training before you leave.
-Indigo Volunteers has partnered with The Human Hive to provide both online and in person training which has been specifically designed for people supporting refugees in grass roots projects.
+Indigo Volunteers has partnered with The Human Hive to provide online training specifically designed for people supporting refugees in grass roots projects.

 Human Hive founders Darren Abrahams and Kate McAllister started their own volunteer journeys in the Calais Jungle refugee camp converting a double decker bus into a mobile school and developing a unique education system marrying their complementary skills as a teacher (Kate) and trauma therapist (Darren) to address the incredibly diverse needs of the people they met there.
 Darren and Kate poured all their experience into creating this online course to prepare you to be the most effective volunteer possible while also taking care of your own wellbeing.